rust-lang/rust-by-example/src/meta/playground.md

-# Playpen
+# Playground

-The [Rust Playpen](https://github.com/rust-lang/rust-playpen) is a way to experiment with Rust code through a web interface.
-This project is now commonly referred to as [Rust Playground](https://play.rust-lang.org/).
+The [Rust Playground](https://play.rust-lang.org/) is a way to experiment with Rust code through a web interface.

 ## Using it with `mdbook`